 University of Connecticut Law School Alumni Association Board

 The Law School Alumni Association taps alumni with a strong history of volunteerism and support for the school who represent the rich diversity of the alumni base to serve as directors.
 This is a three-year renewable term of service and a meaningful opportunity to serve in a leadership capacity.
 Directors are nominated for board service by the Nominating Committee and elected by the full board.
-Please contact Jeff Simon to learn more.
+Please contact Jordan Abbott to learn more.